Karlsruhe Institute of Technology

 Drs.
 Dean T. and Elisabeth Collins Scholarship

-The State Government of Baden-Württemberg has set up a scholarship foundation providing scholarships to undergraduate and postgraduate German and foreign exchange students.
-A brief outline of the scholarships can be found under www.bw-stipendium.de.
-For more details and application forms, contact the KU Office of Study Abroad.
+The state government of Baden-Württemberg has set up a scholarship foundation providing scholarships to undergraduate and postgraduate German and foreign exchange students.
+Learn more through the Scholarship Outline.
+For more details and application forms, contact Study Abroad & Global Engagement.

 German Academic Exchange Service (DAAD)

-A wide range of scholarships are also available through the German Academic Exchange Service (www.daad.de).
-Please contact the KU Office of Study Abroad for more information.
+A wide range of scholarships are also available through the German Academic Exchange Service.
+Please contact Study Abroad & Global Engagement for more information.